- Combine dramatic fjordland, glacier lakes and famous trails on this Latin America adventure

-Cross the Andes in a 4x4 on this Patagonian road trip adventure from Chile to Argentina, riding and hiking and exploring giant glaciers along the way in what is one of the most beautiful places on earth.
+Cross the Andes in a 4x4 on this Patagonian road trip adventure from Chile to Argentina, riding, hiking and exploring giant glaciers along the way in what is one of the most beautiful places on Earth.

 Fly to Santiago

 Make your way to the airport in London this evening for the 14-and-a-half hour direct overnight flight from the UK to the Chilean capital Santiago.

 Once you've landed this morning, one of our team on the ground will whisk you to your hotel where you can drop your bags, freshen up and enjoy your first Latin American lunch.
 This afternoon you will be met at the hotel by your guide for a private walking tour of the Chilean capital.
 This evening, our clued-up local Concierge can recommend and book a table in one of the finest restaurants in the city.

 After a leisurely breakfast you will have a private transfer back to the airport for a three-and-a-half hour flight to Puerto Natales, the gateway to Chilean Patagonia.
 You will be met at the airport and transferred to your hotel nearby, and you have the rest of the afternoon to relax and get your bearings.

 Head to a local estancia (ranch) on a half-hour boat ride for a day of outdoorsy fun, exploring the region's dramatic fjordland scenery on foot, horseback or by 4x4.
 After a traditional Patagonian lunch, you will learn to shear the estate's Merino sheep, and herd them with adorable Magellan sheep dogs, a breed unique to this part of Chile.
 Back at your hotel, before dinner you will be introduced to your guide and trusty 4x4, which you will ride for the rest of your time in Patagonia.